t-pollington/tau-statistic-speedup/README.md

 The relatedness of a case pair *z<sub>ij</sub>*, is determined here using temporal information if <a href="https://www.codecogs.com/eqnedit.php?latex=|t_j-t_i|<\text{mean&space;serial&space;interval}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?|t_j-t_i|<\text{mean&space;serial&space;interval}" title="|t_j-t_i|<\text{mean serial interval}" /></a>.

 ## How the speedup was done
+Rather than running `IDSpatialStats::get.tau()` in an R script as described by `?get.tau()`, I isolated the C function responsible (`get_tau` on [line 403](https://github.com/HopkinsIDD/IDSpatialStats/blob/master/src/spatialfuncs.c) of the C source file `spatialfuncs.c`, for their commit [2782d6d](https://github.com/HopkinsIDD/IDSpatialStats/commit/2782d6dcc9ee4be9855b5e468ce789425b81d49a) "Commit 2782d6d on 17 Dec 2018"), amended the code for the four features summarised below, then ran it in an R script by sourcing it with `Rcpp::sourceCpp()` and calling the C function.
+I have provided both the R script file `run_get_tau.R` and the C file `get_tau.cpp` containing comments.

 1. Stop calls to R within C (~26x speedup)
+Previously

-2. Stop repeat evaluations of undirected edges (~2x speedup)
+2. Stop repeat evaluations of undirected edges (~2x speedup) **explain**
-3. Split the `posmat` data matrix into multiple vectors (~20% speedup)
+3. Split the `posmat` data matrix into multiple vectors (~20% speedup) **explain**
 4. Work with squared distances to avoid `sqrt()` (negligible speedup) **explain**